 - Baking powder, sea salt, vanilla extract, cinnamon

-How to Make Gluten Free Raspberry Scones
+How to Make Gluten Free Scones from Scratch

 - Cut cold butter into flour mixture using a pastry cutter or fork until you have a sand-like texture with coarse crumbs.

-- Mix in your raspberries then form the dough into a round shape on a parchment paper lined baking sheet.
+- Fold in the raspberries then form the dough into a round shape on a parchment paper lined baking sheet.
 The disk should be about 8-9 inches in diameter and about an inch thick.
-Place the baking tray with the dough in the fridge for 30 minutes.
+Sprinkle the crumble evenly over the top and press down gently so it sticks.

 - Preheat the oven to 350F.